hello-robot/stretch_ai/README.md

 *This repository is currently under active development and is subject to change.*

-It is a pre-release codebase designed to enable developers to build intelligent behaviors on mobile robots in real homes.
-It contains code for:
+**stretch-ai** is designed to help researchers and developers build intelligent behaviors for the [Stretch 3](https://hello-robot.com/stretch-3-product) mobile manipulator from [Hello Robot](https://hello-robot.com/).
+It contains code for

 - grasping
 - manipulation